arenoir/be-kind-video/contribute.markdown

 Got extra VHS, DVDs, Blu-Rays you want to donate?

-Posters, Move Programs, Lobby Cards, Movie Stills, Movie Merchandise gumming up the works?
+Posters, Movie Programs, Lobby Cards, Movie Stills, Movie Merchandise gumming up the works?

 Tired of all that extra money in your bank account?